Optimised start control#

 Many community buildings have boilers that are at or near “end of life” and this is when heating suppliers show extreme reluctance.
 We can understand this.
 If the boiler is likely to fail soon, and does so soon after the control change, the client is likely to blame the supplier.
 We honestly don’t know whether changing the controls could make the boiler more likely to fail.
 The boiler will be turned on and off more often than usual, and more quickly, while the new system is being tested.

 Unfortunately, different manufacturers use different names for the feature.
-Proper optimisation is common in modern “smart” controls, and there have been optimising controls for decades now, so it also offered in some traditional systems.
+For instance, Google Nest calls it “Early On” and British Gas Hive calls it “Ready By”.
+Optimisation is common in modern “smart” controls, and there have been optimising controls for decades now, so it also offered in some traditional systems.
 Some common controls have optimisation but it is turned off by default.
 For safety, there will be a hard limit to how many hours ahead the system is allowed to come on, and on some models it will be too short for our buildings.
 If necessary, it’s possible to program building warmup in stages to get around the limit, but it’s easier and more efficient if you can find a model where the limit is high enough for winter conditions in your venue.

 Very occasionally there are models that have a similar sounding feature, but really just have you select a constant amount of warm-up time to use, so read the documentation carefully on your shortlisted models.